AsiaMixTravel

 Kattama

 This is a special Kyrgyz flatbread.
-Simple ingredients (flour, water, salt, and oil) come together to create a traditional, aromatic dish of nomads.
+The basic ingredients (flour, water, salt, and oil) turn into a traditional aromatic dish of the nomads.

-Kattama has deep roots in the nomadic tribes of Central Asia — the Kazakhs and the Kyrgyz.
-Mentions of the bread can be found in the chronicles of caravan travelers heading toward the high-altitude Issyk-Kul Lake.
-In southern regions of Kyrgyzstan, it is commonly made at home, served in cafés, and sold as street food along major roads.
+Kattama traces its roots to the nomadic tribes of Central Asia - the Kazakhs and the Kyrgyz.
+Mentions of it appear in the chronicles of caravan travelers heading toward high-altitude Issyk-Kul.
+In southern regions of Kyrgyzstan, it is made at home, served in cafés, and sold at many street-food stalls along main roads.

 Preparation Variants: